hunar4321/particle-life/README.md

 Code:
 ----------------
-The source code is available in both C++ and JavaScript.
+The source code is available in C++, JavaScript, and Python.
 Watch this YouTube video for a walkthrough tutorial: https://youtu.be/0Kx4Y9TVMGg

 If you would like to contribute to the C++ program, the core algorithm is the first 100 lines of code at:  "/particle_life/src/ofApp.cpp".
 The rest are GUI components and rendering controls which are provided by the openFrameworks library an opensource and easy-to-use image rendering library.